-The Pioneer Ipswich Fund and Pioneer St. Neots Fund are sub-funds of the Pioneer Fund set aside to support five year projects in the Ipswich Waterfront and Love's Farm, St Neots, areas.
+The Pioneer St Neots Fund and Pioneer Ipswich Fund are sub-funds of the work of the Pioneer Fund set aside to support five year project in the specific areas.

-18. Disposition of Funds as at 31 December 2017 (continued)
+18. Disposition of Funds as at 31 December 2018 (continued)